sricheta92/sp18-202-avengers/Week1Srum.md

 * What I did yesterday - I worked on the architectural design of the game.
 * What I will do today - Apply design pattern.
 Write unit test cases.
 * Blocker - No blocker as of now.

+# Day 6 - 12th April

+#### Prateek
+* What I did yesterday - Handed over the basic setup to the team
+* What I will do today - Researching about the implementation of the design pattern
+* Blocker - No blocker as of now.